Appsterdam/open/resources/WWLLSpeakersBrief.md

 ## Speaker and Lecture Info

-After scheduling your lecture, please send the following info to Matteo and Eddy:
+After scheduling your lecture, please send the following info to Tina (via a Google form link she will send to you):

 - Title of the presentation
 - A brief abstract (a couple of sentences will do)
 - Your contact info: full name, company, website, email address, phone number, Twitter handle.

-Please provide all the information at least two weeks in advance or your lecture will be cancelled.
+Please provide all the information at least two weeks in advance.

 ## Venue and Setup